Atlanta Conference of Negro Problems: Consequences

-One of the most significant results of the studies of the conference included increased state and national aid for African American high schools, resulting from the 1901 study.
+One of the most significant results of the studies of the conference was increased state and national aid for African American high schools, resulting from the 1901 study.
 This study uncovered that the money allocated to maintaining and running Black schools was less than the money allotted to similar White schools.
 For instance, Delaware, in 1896, gave $1.66 per capita for White students, and $0.81 for Black students.
 As well, it was uncovered that African Americans were responsible for providing most of the funds to support their schools.
 There was even an unequal distribution of money for salaries; white teachers earned significantly more than black teachers at the time.
 Though this may be in part due to differences in education levels achieved, racism still could have been a cause of this as many teachers were required to have the same basic skills.
 Many Southern states reported, during this study, that the cost of running schools for blacks was entirely supported by donations from African Americans.
 Upon learning about this, Du Bois called for increased state and national support of these Negro schools.

 Change was not immediate, however.
 Du Bois reinvestigated high school education amidst African Americans a decade later, and found that little change had actually occurred.
 For example, in 1911, Houston County, Georgia, educated about 3200 blacks and 1050 whites, but funding for Black schools was about $4,500, compared to $10,700 for white schools.
 During this time, Georgia's funding of public schools was based on a variety of state and local reactions to different laws and court rulings.
 Plessy v.
 Ferguson, for instance, made separate but equal public schools for African American and white students acceptable, but although the school systems were supposed to be equal, in practice, they were separate and unequal.
 Black teachers still earned considerably less than white teachers.
 To further the inequality, many superintendents did not adequately supervise local Black schools.
 This poor supervision is outlined in a quotation by Mr. W. K. Tate, who was the state supervisor of elementary rural schools of South Carolina in 1911.
 He said: "It has been my observation that the Negro schools of South Carolina are for the most part without supervision of any kind.
 Frequently the county superintendent does not know where they are located and sometimes the district board cannot tell where the Negro school is taught.".